 1. Hike The Trails

-Oahu has almost 300 documented hiking trails, featuring jagged green mountains, coastal views, jungles, and waterfalls.
+Oahu island has almost 300 documented hiking trails, featuring jagged green mountains, coastal views, jungles, and waterfalls.

 Many of these hikes are easy and doable for all ages or fitness levels, although Oahu also has epic and dangerous hikes for the serious thrill seekers.